LoosTeam/tools_and_tutorials/FLAMES/README.md

 # Tutorial for running FLAMES on Esrum

 FLAMES is a gene prioritization method that predicts the most likely effector gene in a locus.
-You can find the official Github [here](https://github.com/Marijn-Schipper/FLAMES), and the preprint [here](https://www.medrxiv.org/content/10.1101/2023.12.23.23300360v2.full).
+You can find the official Github [here](https://github.com/Marijn-Schipper/FLAMES), and the publication [here](https://www.nature.com/articles/s41588-025-02084-7).

 FLAMES has been made availble as an environment module in the `loos_group-AUDIT` folder on Esrum.
 This tutorial describes how you can load FLAMES and run it in a script.
 You can find the tutorial scripts at `/projects/loos_group-AUDIT/data/tutorials/flames_tutorial/`.